jylisadoney/intro-excel-1/README.md

-# Introduction to Excel: Part I
+# Introduction to Excel Part I: Tips, Tricks, and Strategies

 Jekyll repository for the "Introduction to Excel Part I: Tips, Tricks, and Strategies" workshop at the University of Idaho Library.